stiles/FlightTracer/README.md

 ## Usage

-Flight tracer can be used with either a list of aircraft IDs or a metadata URL that contains aircraft information.
+FlightTracer can be used with either a list of aircraft IDs or a metadata URL that contains aircraft information.
 You can also configure AWS credentials if you wish to upload the output to S3.
 In addition, you can pass an AWS profile name if you have multiple sets of credentials in your environment.

 ### Example

-Below is an example of how to use flight tracer:
+Below is an example of how to use FlightTracer:

 ~~~python
 #!/usr/bin/env python